klassen-software-solutions/ksstest/README.md

 If you really do need a C-only library, you can still use V4 found on the branch `release_4.2`.

-## License

-There are no restrictions in the use of this software.
-You are free to use, modify and redistribute it without restriction, other than you cannot stop others from doing the same.
-See the LICENSE file for details.

 ## Installing the Library

 You can use this code either by building and installing it as a library (useful if you want to use it for a number